Ahmedkel/alx-system_engineering-devops/0x07-networking_basics/README.md

 ### Copyright - Plagiarism

 -   You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
--   You will not be able to meet the objectives of this or any following project by copying and pasting someone elseâ€™s work.
+-   You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
 -   You are not allowed to publish any content of this project.
 -   Any form of plagiarism is strictly forbidden and will result in removal from the program.